antriv/NOAA_Fish_Detection/README.md

 Check req.txt

-If running for multiple videos, make sure they are all in one direcotry
+If running for multiple videos, make sure they are all in one directory

 # Files Needed
 - noaa_imerit_1_main_inference_single_videoUse.py